What Web3 Will Look Like? (+ 5 Crucial Things to Know)

 Your digital wallet(s) will be the centralized location that you store all of your digital assets and tokens – think NFTs, tokens, and crypto holdings.

-But eventually it will be so much more than that as your digital wallet can store your medical records, housing title, and receipts of ownership for other physical goods.
+But eventually, it will be so much more than that, as your digital wallet can store your medical records, housing title, and ownership receipts for other physical goods.

 The most interesting thing to consider with your digital wallet is what it will mean for your digital-identity.